 There is a decent selection of wines on the menu, as well as real Armenian coffee that has the consistency of mud and has enough caffeine to keep you awake all night should you choose to sample the Palermo bar and club scene later on.

-The place itself is huge, with an upstairs smoking section.
+The place itself is huge.
 It’s also noisy and not particularly pretty inside, but once you try the food, you won’t be bothered too much about the atmosphere.

 • Hours: Every day 12pm-3pm & 8pm-1am